 - Occasional drought,

 Size and Form

-12 to 25 feet high and 10 to 20 feet wide; upright becoming more rounded with age.
+An upright narrow shrub or tree reaching 12 to 25 feet high and 10 to 20 feet wide becoming more rounded with age.

 Tree & Plant Care

 Requires well drained soil.

 Birds easily spread the seeds; this plant is becoming invasive in some areas.